Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Commercial cat food provides whole and balanced nutrition in dry, semi-moist, or canned foods.
 Each food has its pros and cons, however.

-• Dry food contains up to 10% water and uses a kibble with bite-sized pieces.
-The food will likely have meat or meat by-products, grain, fish meal, milk products, fiber sources, and vitamin and mineral supplements.
+- Dry food contains up to 10% water and uses a kibble with bite-sized pieces.
+It will likely have meat or meat by-products, grain, fish meal, milk products, fiber sources, and vitamin and mineral supplements.
 Dry food often has a coating for flavor, such as freeze-dried raw meat or animal fat.
-Depending on the quality, dry food can be inexpensive and can be stored for long periods.
-Some cats don’t like dry food as much as semi-moist and wet food, however, and many owners need to combine dry and moist varieties.
+Depending on the quality, dry food can be inexpensive and stored for long periods.
+However, some cats don’t like dry food as semi-moist and wet food, and many owners need to combine dry and moist varieties.

-• Semi-moist food contains up to 35% water and uses meat and meat by-products as the first ingredients.
-It may also use grain, cereal, soy, peas, and preservatives, as well as vegetables and fruits for nutrients.
+- Semi-moist food contains up to 35% water and uses meat and meat by-products as the first ingredients.
+It may also use grain, cereal, soy, peas, preservatives, vegetables, and fruits for nutrients.
 Most semi-moist food contains preservatives to preserve shelf life, though it must be used after it’s opened.
 Many cats prefer semi-moist foods.

-• Canned food is a popular option that contains at least 75% water to support hydration levels.
-Most canned food contains meats, meat by-products, animal organ meat, though the nutrition may be incomplete.
-It’s important to check the label and supplement with semi-moist or dry food appropriately.
-While canned food is more expensive than the other options, it’s often the most enjoyable for cats.
-Canned food may last if unopened but needs to be used quickly after opening to avoid it becoming rancid.
+- Canned food is a popular option that contains at least 75% water to support hydration levels.
+Most canned food contains meats, meat by-products, and animal organ meat, though the nutrition may be incomplete.
+It’s essential to check the label and supplement it with semi-moist or dry food appropriately.
+While canned food is more expensive than the other options, it’s the most enjoyable for cats.
+Canned food can last long if unopened but must be used quickly after opening to avoid becoming rancid.

-Regardless of type, commercial cat food should be AAFCO-approved, meaning it passes or exceeds the standards of the Association of American Feed Control Officials (AAFCO).
-This organization uses a Feline Nutrition Expert (FNE) to establish guidelines for commercial cat food.
+Regardless of the type, commercial cat food should be AAFCO-approved, meaning it passes or exceeds the standards of the Association of American Feed Control Officials (AAFCO).
+The organization uses a Feline Nutrition Expert (FNE) to establish guidelines for commercial cat food.

-While creating a homemade diet for your cat may be tempting, it’s challenging to get all the nutritional needs right.
-Cat owners should opt for nutritionally complete commercial cat food to ensure their cats get whole and balanced nutrition or seek dietary consultation from a board certified veterinary nutritionist.
+While creating a homemade diet for your cat may be tempting, it’s challenging to get all the nutritional components right.
+Cat owners should use nutritionally complete commercial cat food to ensure their cats get whole and balanced nutrition or seek dietary consultation from a board-certified veterinary nutritionist.
 Prolonged nutritional deficiencies can result in health problems.

 Key Takeaways

 Cats can be finicky about their food, so it may be tempting to give them human food they’re interested in.
-Cheez-Its may tempt cats due to the smell of the cheese and protein, but they’re not an ideal treat choice for a cat.
+Cheez-Its may tempt cats due to the smell of the cheese and protein, but they’re not healthy treats.
 While a few pieces won’t hurt, cats get little to no nutritional value from eating Cheez-Its.

 Related Reads: